Karthih2/CODSOFT/README.md

 ## Task 1: Titanic Survival Prediction

-In this project, I predicted the survival chances of passengers aboard the Titanic based on various features such as age, class, and sex.
+In this project, survival chances of passengers aboard the Titanic were predicted based on features such as age, class, and sex.

 **Key Concepts:**
 - Data Cleaning and Preprocessing